Starting to learn a language with the right attitude

 When we introduce ourselves to people, we like to present our good side and save the “crazy” until when they get to know us a bit better.
 Why shouldn't it be the same with languages?
 I'd prefer to think of a language as my good friend, rather than that annoying co-worker I'm forced to spend most of my day with, wouldn't you?

 But… learning a language is SO HARD

-It’s easy to look at the hard parts of a language and think that it’s some cruel punishment, or even a brick wall to prevent us from ever being able to learn it.
-I very recently decided to start learning Czech, and some friends, advice forums and other websites were very quick to “warn” me of the following reasons why it’s one of the “hardest” languages to learn: it’s got SEVEN different possible declensions for every word (nominative, genitive, dative etc.), there are a lot of words with no vowels and pronunciation of consonant clusters is very hard for English speakers…, vocabulary is nothing like other languages in Western Europe, (a)no means yes, strange accents on letters, confusing word order, 3 word genders…, Lions and Tigers and Bears, oh my!
+It's easy to look at the hard parts of a language and think that it's some cruel punishment, or even a brick wall to prevent us from ever being able to learn it.
+A few years ago when I decided to start learning Czech, some friends, advice forums and other websites were very quick to “warn” me of the following reasons why it's one of the “hardest” languages to learn: it's got SEVEN different possible declensions for every word (nominative, genitive, dative etc.), there are a lot of words with no vowels and pronunciation of consonant clusters is very hard for English speakers…, vocabulary is nothing like other languages in Western Europe, (a)no means yes, strange accents on letters, confusing word order, 3 word genders…, Lions and Tigers and Bears, oh my!